 A competitive salary is the foundation of a strong job offer — and in today's job market, where salary transparency is growing, candidates know their value and what it costs to attract them.
 So if you follow suit by monitoring salary trends and knowing what makes for a strong compensation package, you'll be in the best position possible when determining the amount to pay new hires.

 Taking a look at Randstad's 2019 Salary Guide is a great place to start, as it offers insights into hiring and salary trends within the industry.
-To get things rolling, here are the nationwide hourly wages for receptionists, broken down by level of experience:
+But since salaries are sure to vary by region, it's a good idea to check out our salary calculator for up-to-date pay rate data for your specific area.

 today's employers need to keep a close eye on salary trends and know what makes for a competitive salary.